 Since the COVID-19 pandemic accelerated the shift to remote collaboration, many conference organizers transitioned to online events with mixed success in replicating the traditional experiences, exposing both the strengths and weaknesses of existing conferencing tools \cite{moss2021forging}.
 Several technology companies and research communities explored metaverse technologies---including Social VR platforms---to support synchronous interactions and socialization within 3D virtual environments \cite{Cheng2022,Duan2021,gomez2023promise}.
 Platforms like ``Altspace VR'' have demonstrated their ability to foster social presence, enabling remote participants to experience a sense of togetherness within a shared, simulated space \cite{pizzolante2023awe}.
 Yet, researchers have also pointed out potential challenges, including accessibility issues, privacy concerns, and the need to establish new social norms for virtual interactions occurring in immersive spaces \cite{moss2021forging,gomez2023promise}.

-Given the growing body of research on Social VR, we aim to systematically map how previous research has studied these technologies in the context of collaborations and teamwork.
-As the CSCW community has delved into several questions and reflections on Social VR, synthesizing key findings and implications from these studies can bring new opportunities for understanding the specific benefits of Social VR for team dynamics, designing more effective collaboration applications, and understanding the barriers to adoption.
-As technologies continue to shape how people work together \cite{harris2019}, the CSCW community is well positioned to examine how Social VR's unique capabilities and affordances enable remote collaborations and guide the development of future technological ecosystems \cite{Wallace2017,Gonzales2015}.
+Given the growing research on Social VR, we aim to map how previous research has studied these technologies in the context of collaborations and teamwork.
+Synthesizing key findings and implications from these studies can reveal the specific benefits of Social VR for team dynamics, inform the design of more effective and safe collaboration applications, and identify barriers to adoption.
+As technologies continue to reshape how people work together \cite{harris2019}, the CSCW community is well positioned to examine how Social VR's unique capabilities and affordances enable remote collaborations and guide future system development \cite{Wallace2017,Gonzales2015}.